coralogix/workshops/docs/otel/dotnet-windows/index.md

 ## 3. Example Application

+You can download & instrument the example application:
+``~/workshops/workshops/otel/dotnet-windows/Collector/config.yaml`
-You can download & instrument the [example application](Example/dotnet) provided in this repository for testing.
+provided in this repository for testing.

 The example sends traces of `http get` requests of a public URL.
+Simply use `dotnet run` to start the application.

 You may want to open it first in Visual Studio 2022 or higher to ensure dependencies are installed first and then run from the Visual Studio 2022 console.